NLESC-JCER/cpp2wasm/README.md

 2. a page to show the progress of the calculation
 3. and a page which shows the result of the calculation.
 Each calculation will have it's own submit and result page.

 Each page is available on a different url.
-In flask the way urls are mapped to Python function is done by adding a route decorator to the function for example:
+In flask the way urls are mapped to Python function is done by adding a route decorator (`@app.route`) to the function.

-The starting page will render the form like so
+The first page with the form and submit button is defined as a function returning a HTML form.

 ```{.python #py-form}
 # this Python code snippet is later referred to as <<py-form>>